LupineVault/imageopensocial/README.md

 With html code in between the `<Content type="html"><![CDATA[` and `]]></Content>` tags (make sure to use a CDN for ALL external recources, like images, styles, or JS, I reccomend JSDelivr)

-Copy the link to the file in your *public* GitHub repo and go to [JSDelivr](https://www.jsdelivr.com/github) and get your JSDelivr CDN link
+Copy the link to the XML file in your *public* GitHub repo and go to [JSDelivr](https://www.jsdelivr.com/github) and get your JSDelivr CDN link

 Then make an Image Open Social link using the format below: